erduotong/nuitka-doc-zh/docs/--help.md

                         reports, then exit.
 Defaults to off.
   --module              Create an importable binary extension module
                         executable instead of a program.
 Defaults to off.
+  --mode=COMPILATION_MODE
+                        Mode in which to compile.
+Accelerated runs in your Python installation and depends on it.
+Standalone creates a folder with an executable contained to run it.
+Onefile creates a single executable to deploy.
+                        Default is 'accelerated'.
   --standalone          Enable standalone mode for output.
 This allows you to
                         transfer the created binary to other machines without it using an existing Python installation.
 This also